 Calories in the lab and the human body are not identical; therefore, calories can not be summed up!

-Take, for example, identical twins and give them the same calories but with different compositions.
-Assuming they have the same activities, will they necessarily get the same amount of calories?
+Take identical twins, for example, and give them the same calories but with different compositions.
+Assuming they have the same activities, will they get the same calories?

-• The answer is "not necessarily."
-The explanation stems from the fact that their tissue renewal requirements are not the same, and their gut flora is not the same.
-Different absorption of nutrients resulting from diverse intestinal gut flora and other needs for tissue renewal may lead to different routing of nutrients to non-caloric needs.
+- The answer is "not necessarily."
+The explanation stems from their differing tissue renewal requirements and gut flora.
+Different absorption of nutrients resulting from diverse intestinal gut flora and other tissue renewal needs may lead to different routes of nutrients for non-caloric needs.

 Calories in the lab are not the same as calories within the human body.